DOI-ONRR/doi-extractives-data/_explore/revenue/disbursements.md

     <p>Federal corporate income taxes go to the General Fund of the Treasury, and Congress determines how to allocate these resources each year through the appropriations process.</p>

     <p>Other revenue from extraction on federal lands goes to many different funds and entities.
-In FY 2013, ONRR disbursed $14.187 billion in DOI revenue.
+In fiscal year (FY) 2013, ONRR disbursed $14.187 billion in DOI revenue.
 The recipient of these funds depends on whether the revenue is from onshore or offshore extraction.</p>

     <figure class="disbursment-figure">
       <figcaption>Federal revenue disbursements by fund <span>(2013)</span></figcaption>